KFQSSRFFTPA/Fantasy-Football/README.md

 ## VORP ##
 **VORP**, which stands for *value over replacement player*, is a metric that is used to determine how valuable individual players are relative to one another.
-There are many different standards and ways of calculating VORP.
+There are many different standards and ways of calculating VORP/VOR.
 In fantasy football, VORP can be used to rank players despite them being in different skill positions.
 VORP also takes into account positional roster limits that are set in fantasy leagues.
 ```